patrick-crawford/WEB422-Backup/notes/angular-socketio-intro.md

 ```

-At first glance, it looks like there's a lot going on in this Compoment, but really we're following along with the Angular Service design pattern that we've been working with for the past few weeks.
+At first glance, it looks like there's a lot going on in this Component, but really we're following along with the Angular Service design pattern that we've been working with for the past few weeks.
 In this case, we:

 - Declare a **getMessagesSub** to hold a reference to the subscription to **chatService.getMessages** (so that we can "unsubscribe" to it in the **ngOnDestroy** lifecycle method